Find Your Level

 Snowmaking began on Mount Buller in the 1970s with a pilot system on Enzian Ski Run, which was later moved to Bourke Street.
 Our main snowmaking infrastructure was installed in 1994 at the Snowflake Factory on the top of Baldy.
 This included the water storage reservoir, air compressors, pump station and distribution pipelines for water and compressed air.
 The snowmaking system infrastructure and distribution pipelines were designed and built to accommodate future increases in capacity as coverage areas are increased.

 Mount Buller led the way in Australian snowmaking systems by installing a combination system of fan and air/water guns.
 The snowmaking system is based around a central high level water storage reservoir, pump station and central air compressor station.
 Large distribution pipelines deliver the water and compressed air to the various ski runs.
 Water and compressed air delivery hydrants are located down the edge of the runs where the snow guns are coupled using flexible snowmaking hoses.
-We operate a combination of air/water guns and fan guns.
+We operate a combination of air/water guns and fan guns, as well as the Snowfactory (all-weather snowmaking plant).

 The present coverage of snowmaking at Mt Buller includes: